-Each summer Fermilab offers several intern programs for students and teachers.
-The interns have an opportunity to work on projects that support particle physics experiments in areas such as engineering, applied physics and computing.
+Each summer Fermilab offers several programs for students and teachers.
+They have an opportunity to work on projects that support particle physics experiments in areas such as engineering, applied physics and computing.
 In addition, Fermilab offers opportunities for environmental studies, particularly in the hundreds of acres of restored tallgrass prairie.
 Interns work with Fermilab scientists or engineers and have an opportunity to experience current research methods and study problems of high-energy physics research or ecology.

 PPRA — Particle Physics Research Adventure, sponsored by the University of Virginia, has brought students to Fermilab for the summer.
 Some programs are discontinued over the years.
 Unaffiliated students are those who are not part of a particular program.